sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sane-backends-drivers-cameras</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Scanner backend drivers for digital cameras
+Short desc    : Scanner backend drivers for digital cameras
 URL          : http://www.sane-project.org
-Лицензия     : GPLv2+ and GPLv2+ with exceptions and Public Domain and IJG and LGPLv2+ and MIT
+License      : GPLv2+ and GPLv2+ with exceptions and Public Domain and IJG and LGPLv2+ and MIT
-Описание     : This package contains backend drivers to access digital cameras through SANE.
+Descript     : This package contains backend drivers to access digital cameras through SANE.
 ```

 </details>